TomasHubelbauer/hn-tailwind/readme.md

 I think it is time to turn on `--watch` now as I've already forgotten to run `./run.sh` a couple of times and then was bamboozled as to why my changes were not working.

+Funnily enough, `lg` matches the width of the Hacker News main body almost exactly at my breakpoint when the browser is maximized.
+I will decide later on whether I want to go for a pixel-perfect copy or just an approximation which won't look exactly like Hacker News but will be nice in terms of the Tailwind classes and how I use them.
+I am already leaning towards the latter.

+Let's block out the main menu, the link list and the footer now.
+I have only added the container divs and a few links for now.
+The link list is an `ol` and I found that `list-decimal` is the way to make it show the numbers.

+By default even unordered lists do not show the list points in Tailwind.